isunjn/serene/USAGE.md

 ### Shortcodes

-- Zola supports 'shortcodes', which can add some extra styles or templates for in addition to the standard markdown format
+- Zola supports 'shortcodes', which can be used to add some extra styles or templates in addition to the standard markdown format

 - Zola support some [annotations for code blocks](https://www.getzola.org/documentation/content/syntax-highlighting/#annotations).
-Serene add another one to show the file name by a `codeblock` shortcode, use it like this:
+Serene add another one to display the file name: `codeblock`, use it like this:

   ```md
   {% codeblock(name="path/to/file") %}